Atlas-OS/docs/docs/getting-started/installation.md

     1. Disconnect any cables providing your computer internet, such as an ethernet cable
         - Do not reconnect to the internet until instructed to

-    1. Using the BIOS menu, boot from the USB drive
+    1. Restart your computer, boot into your BIOS' boot menu, then select the USB drive

         ??? failure "'Security Violation' Error"